Has the Federal Government Dismantled Hamas’s U.S. Networks? No

 Islamist networks operate with impunity, it seems, because officials in Washington persistently choose not to act against them.

 Sam Westrop has headed Islamist Watch since March 2017.
-Before that, he ran Stand for Peace, a London-based counter-extremism organization.
+He is also a senior fellow at the Texas Public Policy Foundation.
+Previously, he ran Stand for Peace, a London-based counter-extremism organization.

 See more from this Author